 Your student’s education will be one of the most important investments you make.
 Read some tips on how to navigate the financial aid process and develop a financial plan.
 Navigate to Nursing (N2N) Scholarship Program

 Your student can start earning college credits towards a Bachelor of Science in Nursing (BSN) degree while still in high school and receive up to $8,500 in tuition assistance.
 Scholarship amounts may vary.

-From our International Nursing Service Project trips to the student-founded event, Hydration for the Homeless, Chamberlain students work to actively make a difference in their communities.
+From our Global Health Education Program to the student-founded event, Hydration for the Homeless, Chamberlain students work to actively make a difference in their communities.

 Patient simulators react much like a live patient would — and many of our students report their time in the center as the first time they felt like a “real nurse.”